GamehoundProductions/blog-entries/blog/build-it-yourself-blog-vuejs.md

 With that setup it would be as easy to just change the request url to a real backend server in the frontend code, if/when I decide to build one and move away from this architecture.
 For example, my backend endpoint will probably be scraping the Firestore db and constructing the same `JSON` response I would create in a Github's  .json file containing the list of available blog posts and its metadata.

 I've went on a couple existing blog websites to see how they render list of posts; looked into their network calls to get an idea for the `JSON` fields they get from their db.
-Eventually, created a `entrie.json` in the root of my project with the following content:
+Eventually, created a [entrie.json](https://github.com/GamehoundProductions/blog-entries/blob/master/entries.json) in the project with the following content:

 ```json
 //https://github.com/[ORG]/[PROJECT-NAME]/blob/[BRANCH]/entries.json